RUN FOR THE FALLEN

 - Follow us on FB LIVE.

-Q: What is the Arizona Run for the Fallen?
+Q: What is the Virginia Run for the Fallen?

 A: Virginia's Run for the Fallen is a statewide relay foot run in tribute to every Virginia military service member who has died while serving or as a result of serving during the War on Terror, since October 12, 2000.